AusClimateService/data-code-group/roadmap.md

 There are essentially two main principles we want to follow in relation to processed files:
 1. Make the associated code available
-2. Shared code for common tasks
+2. Common code for common tasks

 ## 1. Making code available

-The `code/` directory associated with a given collection of processed files should include everything needed to reproduce those files.
+A collection of processed files should have an associated code directory (let's call it `code/` for now) that includes everything needed to reproduce those files.
 This means providing the:
 1. **Code:** A copy of all the code written/used to produce the files (e.g. python scripts, jupyter notebooks, R files, etc)
 2. **Environment:** Details of the software environment that the code was executed in